gbif/ipt/dataHostingCentres.md

 ## Belgium

 The [Belgium Biodiversity Platform](http://www.biodiversity.be) provides helpdesk support to publishers in Belgium and hosting support for datasets on the [Belgian BIF IPT](http://ipt.biodiversity.be/).
-Please contact BeBIF <aheugheb@ulb.ac.be> for assistance.
+Please contact André Heughebaert <aheugheb@ulb.ac.be> for assistance.

 ## Canada